algolia/algoliasearch-client-swift/README.md

 To use SwiftPM, you should use Xcode 11 to open your project.
 Click `File` -> `Swift Packages` -> `Add Package Dependency`, enter [InstantSearch repo's URL](https://github.com/algolia/algoliasearch-client-swift).

-If you're a framework author and use Algolia as a dependency, update your `Package.swift` file:
+If you're a framework author and use Swift API Client as a dependency, update your `Package.swift` file:

 ```swift
 let package = Package(